moorara/milad.dev/content/gists/charity-majors-on-observability.md

  - Software engineers should write _operable_ services and run them themselves!
  - Software engineers need to be on-call for their own systems.
 This is a way to support software engineers to build an observable and scalable system.
  - Every single alert you get should be actionable.
 Every time you get paged you should be like this is new, I don't understand this (and not oh that again)!
- - If someone on-call gets waken up, it should be considered as a crisis for the team, it should be postmortemed and should never happen again!
- - Once you get out of firefighting hole, you will get so many cycles to think about what is best for your users!
  - Ops should stop being gatekeepers and blocking people.
 They have to stop a building castle and they have to start building a playground!
  - Every developer should be looking at prod every day.
 They should know what is normal, how to debug it, and how to get to a known state!
  - Once people experience the level of control, power, empathy with users and seeing the impact of their work, they will find it very hard to go back!